Yustinia/Arch-Install-Guide/Usage_README.md

 # Usage README

 This the steps on how to use the installation script.
+Take note that these are my personal defaults.

 ## The Defaults